-8. Reports on students from reservation schools should be made only as to those who leave the schools at 18 years of age, or older, and who will probably not go away to school.
+8. Reports on students from reservation schools should be made only as to those who leave the practically nothing can be done until the information called for in part 2 is supplied.

 9. If part 1 of this report is made out by the principal of a reservation school, the reservation Superintendent should supply information called for in part 2 if the principal is not informed as to home surroundings and local conditions.
 Such information is essential to a proper understanding of the difficulties and needs of the pupil.